ehrrrr/runbook.md/docs/dependency-details.md

 ## More generally

 This is the first example we've added to Biz Ops of adding properties directly onto relationships.
-This is a powerful addition to the graph model which you shoudl expect to see more of.
+This is a powerful addition to the graph model which you should expect to see more of.
 The general pattern for adding these in RUNBOOK.md is

 -   Put on the line immediately following the related record code.
 -   Indent by two spaces or one tab